-- Ability to use a ping6 application and print out results indicating the receipt of an ICMPv6 Echo Reply. - Ability to show multicast ping result indicating the receipt of each ICMPv6 Echo Reply. - Must Support all-nodes multicast address (FF02::1), must support transmit of all-routers multicast address (FF02::2) Echo Request.
+- Ability to use a ping6 application and print out results indicating the receipt of an ICMPv6 Echo Reply. - Ability to show multicast ping result indicating the receipt of each ICMPv6 Echo Reply. - o SHOULD support all-nodes multicast address (FF02::1), must support transmit of all-routers multicast address (FF02::2) Echo Request.